Chimera-tools/ChimPipe/README.md

 ## ChimPipe

-ChimPipe is a computational method for the detection of novel chimeric transcripts and fusion genes from Illumina Paired-End RNA-seq data.
+ChimPipe is a computational method for the detection of novel transcription-induced chimeric transcripts and fusion genes from Illumina Paired-End RNA-seq data.
 It combines junction spanning and paired-end read information to accurately detect chimeric splice junctions at base-pair resolution.
 ChimPipe have been developed at the [Computational Biology of RNA Processing group] (http://www.crg.eu/en/roderic_guigo) in Barcelona.

 ## Download
 Two different ways:

 * Go to the releases tab and download the latest release.

-* Clone ChimPipe's Git repository in case you want the latest version of the code:
+* Clone the git repository in case you want the latest version of the code:

 ```
 # Move into the folder in which you want to clone the repositoy.